 Maine Coon Bengal Mix is a gorgeous cat breed that is gaining a lot of popularity among cat lovers.
 It is a unique cross between the Maine Coon and a Bengal cat, and often marketed as “toy leopards.”
 Today it is possible to have a cat with leopard spots and the size and disposition of a friendly domesticated cat.

 The Maine Coon Bengal mix is a cross between the Maine Coon and the Bengal cat breed.
 This cat breed is stunningly beautiful, intelligent, and eccentric.
-Their wild ancestry and intense intelligence, results in a cat with lots of behavioral quirks.
-They enjoy climbing, fetch, walking and even swimming.
+Their wild ancestry and intense intelligence results in a cat with lots of behavioral quirks.
+They enjoy climbing, fetching, walking and even swimming.